Steven Kwan Player Props: Guardians vs. Tigers

 Steven Kwan At The Plate

-- Kwan has an OPS of .708, fueled by an OBP of .367 and a team-best slugging percentage of .341 this season.
+- Kwan leads Cleveland with a slugging percentage of .350, fueled by eight extra-base hits.

-- Among the qualified hitters in MLB action, he ranks 61st in batting average, 45th in on-base percentage, and 149th in slugging.
+- Among the qualified hitters, he ranks 63rd in batting average, while his on-base percentage ranks 49th and he is 142nd in slugging.

+- Kwan will look to extend his four-game hitting streak.
+He's batting .263 with one homer over the course of his last outings.

-- In seven games this year (20.6%), Kwan has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this season (19.4%), Kwan has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.